sksaddamhussain/ltracer/README.md

 ltracer utility reports login [attempts via SSH] related information with the support from linux kernel utilities to collect data from kernel files [translate binary log files to Human readable format] and then extract mostly interested columns out of several columns.

-Above data is formatted in simple layout with the option to export the data in csv format for analysis.
+Displayed data is formatted in simple layout with the option to export the data in csv format for analysis.

 # How to use this utility
 Below are the steps that needs to be followed